 Falling Asleep at Work Increases Productivity

-Today’s guest post is by our talented colleague, and friend Cathy Taylor.
+(Editor’s Note: This guest post is by our talented colleague, and friend Cathy Taylor.
 Cathy is a social media expert who helps businesses develop comprehensive communications strategies to achieve business goals and objectives.
-More of Cathy’s insightful articles can be found on her blog.
+More of Cathy’s insightful articles can be found on her blog.)

 Imagine going to work and finding the boss has roped off a section in the back of the office for the new sleep pods set to arrive next week.

 Sleep pods?
 Are you serious?

 A few minutes later you wander past the HR director’s office and she confirms an order was placed for ten new sleep pods.
 She adds that a new policy will go into effect next quarter.
 All employees who need a nap during the day will be encouraged to use the sleep pods for twenty minutes after lunch.
 As you walk back to your cubicle scratching your head you are reminded of that day last month when you locked yourself in the bathroom stall to catch some Z’s.
 It couldn’t be helped.
 It was either take a nap or startle your coworkers with a thud sound as your head hit the desk.